This delicious fig bread recipe features juicy figs and warming baking spices for a delightful dessert, snack, or breakfast!

 - Grease your pan(s) well and dust with flour.

-- After that, pour all the batter into the pan and bake for around 47 minutes, or until a toothpick comes out clean.
+- After that, pour all the batter into the prepared pan and bake for around 47 minutes, or until a toothpick comes out clean.

 - Finally, once the cake has cooled enough, cut, serve, and enjoy!